Paolo Buonvino: Life and career

 Moreover, Buonvino wrote the score for the U.S. Netflix TV hit series Medici: Masters of Florence and Medici: The Magnificent (2016/2019), created by Frank Spotnitz and Nicholas Meyer and produced by Lux Vide and HBO.

 In 2020, he composed the score for the faith-based drama film Fátima directed by Marco Pontecorvo, starring Harvey Keitel and Sônia Braga alongside Joaquim de Almeida, Goran Visnjic, and Lúcia Moniz.
 A special guest star on the score is Italian opera tenor Andrea Bocelli who sings the movie's lead theme "Gratia plena".
 Both the score and the song are official entries for the 2021 93rd Academy Awards in the categories "Best Original Score" and "Best Original Song".

 In July 2021 Taranta Reimagined is released, a recording project of contamination between popular music and electronic music, produced by Sugar Music and distributed by Universal Music.
 The disc features original interpretations by Jovanotti, Mahmood, Gianna Nannini and Diodato recorded during the 2020 edition of the Notte della Taranta.

 In 2021, the Biennale Musica di Venezia commissions him a project that sees the light of day in September 2022 at the Teatro alle Tese in Venice, entitled "Çiatu"; a concert for reciting voices, three disklaviers and electronic music, with the art installation by Irma Blank, performed by the Parco della Musica Contemporanea Ensemble orchestra, conducted by Tonino Battista.

 Between 2022 and 2023 he wrote the soundtracks for the first and second seasons of the television series A casa tutti bene - La serie and Incastrati, directed by Ficarra and Picone.

+In 2023, the Teatro Massimo in Palermo staged the ballet Anna, choreographed by Vincenzo Veneruso.
+The production focuses on the theme of gender-based violence, with a score composed entirely of pieces from Buonvino's repertoire.
+The ballet was revived in May 2025.

+In 2025, he composed the soundtrack for the Netflix television series The Leopard, directed by Tom Shankland.
+That same year, he launched the concert tour La musica oltre le storie (Music Beyond Stories), which traveled through major Italian cities, including Rome, Florence, Bologna, and Vicenza.
+The tour included Sicilian stops in April 2026 at the Teatro Pirandello in Agrigento and the Teatro Garibaldi in Enna.
+In the spring of 2026, he released the live album of the same name.